 SGZ: it seems that everybody like the idea of being a cultural activist

 MP: This is really the thing that I’m starting to grapple with to what extent is it just a form of branding, to say “well, I’m avant-garde.
 Is it a new way of saying avant-garde that’s more acceptable?
 These are challenges for the people on the panel to enlighten us on what is activism today.

 SGZ: And what is a responsible position in that regard, irrespective of social activism or cultural activism…

-SGZ: I think also to go back to Cape as an organization… having gone through the process of establishing ourselves and now [beginning to address the notion of] opening up our membership which will go further than even the focus group in circulating ideas.
-That will really make us permeable to people which basically means that at the Sessions people will be able to express interest in joining the organization.
-We’re entering into another and very interesting phase in our evolution as an organization.
+SGZ: I think also to go back to Cape as an organisation… having gone through the process of establishing ourselves and now [beginning to address the notion of] opening up our membership which will go further than even the focus group in circulating ideas.
+That will really make us permeable to people which basically means that at the Sessions people will be able to express interest in joining the organisation.
+We’re entering into another and very interesting phase in our evolution as an organisation.